-A copy (or draft) of an undergraduate dissertation, or an essay in English of a minimum of 2,000 words (preferably 4,000).
+A fully referenced essay or dissertation, in English, of a minimum of 2,000 words (preferably 4,000) on a music psychology topic.
 Applicants may be asked to provide a second example of their writing, to provide a fuller assessment of their potential.

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

 University of Leeds Taught Admissions Policy 2023

 - UK: £10,750 (total)